Palliative care: Distinct challenges in older populations

 Prognostication in older adults is often uncertain due to multi-morbidity and gradual functional decline, complicating the timing of palliative interventions.
 Care delivery is further challenged by fragmented health and social care systems, where reimbursement models frequently favor acute interventions over longitudinal, supportive care.
 These structural issues contribute to delayed referrals and underutilization of palliative services in older populations.

 Integration into healthcare systems

-Efforts to better integrate palliative care into geriatric medicine have expanded since PC's formal recognition by the World Health Organization (WHO) in 1990, with emerging models emphasizing early incorporation of palliative principles into routine care for older adults.
+Efforts to better integrate palliative care into geriatric medicine have expanded since the formal recognition of palliative care by the World Health Organization (WHO) in 1990, with emerging models emphasizing early incorporation of palliative principles into routine care for older adults.
 In countries such as Germany and the Netherlands, specialized geriatric palliative care programs have been established to bridge hospital, nursing home, and community-based care settings.

 Research indicates that embedding palliative care into geriatrics improves patient satisfaction, reduces unnecessary hospitalizations, and enhances the quality of end-of-life experiences.
 This has led professional societies, including the European Association for Palliative Care (EAPC) and the American Geriatrics Society (AGS), to call for systematic integration of palliative frameworks into geriatric training and practice.